Social Cognitive and Affective Neuroscience

 Dartmouth Digital Commons Citation

 Powers, Katherine E.; Wagner, Dylan D.; Norris, Catherine J.; and Heatherton, Todd F., "Socially Excluded Individuals Fail to Recruit Medial Prefrontal Cortex for Negative Social Scenes" (2013).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Dartmouth Scholarship.
 3796.